 As a parent, it is most painful to see our loved child suffering from an illness and our worries get compounded when someone suggests that your baby will need surgery.
 How will he bear all the stress; he is so small?
 What will we do about all the pain?
 Can we somehow avoid the surgery or at least delay it?
 Is anaesthesia safe for such small children?
 Will this have a long term effect on the children?
 Will there be a scar?
 Unfortunately, there are a lot of myths floating in the society which discourages you from undertaking the surgery.
 Lots of close ones will load you with all kinds of opinions, most of which will be baseless.
 There is good news.
 With all the medical advancements we have reached a stage where we can say with confidence that surgery for your child is absolutely safe.
 The dedicated team of Paediatric Surgery and Paediatric Urology in conjunction with qualified Paediatric Anaesthetists, Paediatric Intensivists and Neonatologists at Fortis Escorts Institute, Faridabad provides the most comprehensive and modern surgical facility for your child and you know that he or she is in the best hands.general

 Yes, small children have their own unique body structure, function and a different set of problems.
 A paediatric surgeon is a surgeon specially trained to operate on most of these conditions which affect children.
 During their training, they acquire the skill to handle delicate babies and to reduce risks and stress to minuscule levels.
+Consult with the best paediatricians in Dwarka for all the surgical options.

 Looking for the best pediatric surgeon in Delhi, then contact Manipal Hospital where your child will get the best treatment and care.